ChipyCao/PythonGame/README.md

 # Source code, where?

-### Unfortunately, due to some coffe spilling accident, I have lost the origina source code of this project :(
+### Unfortunately, due to some coffe spilling accident, the original source code of this project has been lost..

  #              (╯︵╰,)